Skip to main content

 Our commitment

-Talking is roughly 3× faster than typing, and for a lot of people it's also far less effortful.
+Talking is often faster than typing, and for a lot of people it's also far less effortful.
 For someone with ADHD, dyslexia, dyspraxia, RSI, or a motor disability, the gap between “thought” and “text on the screen” can be exhausting.
-THOHT exists to close that gap, privately and on-device.
+THOHT exists to close that gap.
+On Apple silicon Macs that can happen locally and offline; the iPhone, iPad, and Intel Mac experiences use cloud transcription with clear platform-specific disclosure.

 We hold ourselves to that standard on this website too.
 We're a two-person team and we self-assess against the international accessibility standard rather than buying a badge — and we'd genuinely rather hear that something is broken than have it stay broken.